kristiyanivanovx/WeLearn/README.md

 - https://welearn-bg.herokuapp.com/

 # Contact Info
-- Private message me on Facebook or LinkedIn, we can exchange information like mobile phone numbers or emails there
+- Private message me on Facebook or LinkedIn, we can exchange information like mobile phone numbers or emails there.

 # LinkedIn
 - TBA

 # How to use
 - Navigate around, create new lessons, reports, comments and moderate them through the administration.
+- An user cannot edit and delete another one's comments, reports and lessons if he is not the creator
+- The application has live chat functionality, realized with SignalR and websockets.
+Using Hangfire in production, every week the messages and chats are getting deleted/cleaned, the reason being that we can accumulate a lot of them and they are not that important at all.
+Another option is for the clean period to be monthly, weekly seems often.

 ## User Credentials: Administrator
 - Username: welearnbg@gmail.com